Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: A Design-Based Model of an Experiment

-where $\#\{\bullet\}$ is the counting measure.
-When the likelihood is unimodal, the decision rule chooses the maximizer with probability one.
+One way to exploit the curvature in the design-based likelihood is to estimate the joint distribution of potential outcomes with maximum likelihood:

+There are finitely many vectors of four integers that sum to the number of participants in the experiment $n$, so at least one value $\thetab$ maximizes the likelihood.
 We solve this optimization problem through an exhaustive grid search over the finitely many joint distributions of potential outcomes consisting of $n$ subjects.